-But when it comes to a purchase as large as an industrial air compressor, you need a unit that meets all your requirements.
+When it comes to a buying decision as large as an industrial air compressor, you need a unit that meets all your requirements.

 There are two types to choose from: two-stage compressors & rotary screw compressors.

 Your first task is deciding which type of compressor you will need.